XindanZhang/blogg/content/2025/October/Oct5/ns.md

+## Pipe

+A pipe could be used for inter-process communication (IPC) in Unix-like operating systems.
+Especially when we want to connect parent process and child process, a pipe is a good choice.

+![image/pipe.svg]

-# Building overlay network with Vxlan
+## Building overlay network with Vxlan

 After trying a whole day working on building overlay network with Vxlan with either `iptables` or `[rtnetlink](https://docs.rs/rtnetlink/latest/rtnetlink/)`, i failed to connect 2 physical machines with different private network stack respectively.